Racine County Demographics

 A map of Racine County's Population by Race

-Racine County is the 5th most populous county of the 72 counties in Wisconsin.
+Racine County is ranked the 5th most populous county in Wisconsin, out of 72 counties.
+Racine County was ranked the 5th most populous county in the 2020 Census.

 Racine County's White Population